jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-claptone-on-after-parties-in-the-amazon-pastries.md

 <br><br>
 **RR: How is it different to your first offering - Charmer?
 And what, if anything, have you learnt about yourself through making this album?**

 Claptone: Charmer and Fantast pair quite well together, both providing brief moments to gaze beyond my golden mask.
-While working on 'Fantast‘ I have been so in tune with the elements and this made me feel my animalistic side even more.
+While working on 'Fantast' I have been so in tune with the elements and this made me feel my animalistic side even more.
 So the album is more vulnerable and wild - at the same time I felt more freedom to follow my instincts and dream up visions and versions of reality.
 <br><br>
 **RR: We’re digging the most recent release off it - Under The Moon, which has a soulful, melancholy flavour to it.
 Can you tell us what inspired the track and the creative process you went through making it?**